Letters from Lodi

 The grape bug took an extra-big bite out of Arthur Robert "Bob" Koth in the early 1990s after he and his wife Mary Lou Koth visited Germany where their daughter Ann-Marie was studying on a Fulbright scholarship.
-Flame Tokay and Zinfandel vines on their Mokelumne riverbend property were replaced or grafted over to what grew to be over 50 cultivars of German and Austrian origin.
-As it happens so often with longtime couples, Bob and Mary Lou (married 61 years) passed away within three months of each other.
+Flame Tokay and Zinfandel vines on their Mokelumne Riverbend property were replaced or grafted over to what grew to be over 50 cultivars of German and Austrian origin.
+As happens so often with longtime couples, Bob and Mary Lou (married 61 years) passed away within three months of each other.

-Mary Lou — born Mary Louise Paulson — received her Bachelor's Degree of Music Education at College of the Pacific (U.O.P), and later a Master's Degree at Sacramento State University.
-A noted x-country skier, she also taught piano at home for years, and was a music teacher for Lodi Unified School District.
+Mary Lou — born Mary Louise Paulson — received her Bachelor's Degree in Music Education at the College of the Pacific (U.O.P), and later a Master's Degree at Sacramento State University.
+A noted x-country skier, she also taught piano at home for years and was a music teacher for Lodi Unified School District.
 Bob served as a paratrooper in the U.S. Army, before earning his Juris Doctor Degree from Humphreys College in Stockton.
-Like Mary Lou, Mr. Koth left countless ties in the Lodi community, having taught law, history, social studies as well as rock climbing for many years at Woodbridge School.
+Like Mary Lou, Mr. Koth left countless ties in the Lodi community, having taught law, history, and social studies as well as rock climbing for many years at Woodbridge School.

-The Koth family's Mokelumne Glen Vineyards continues to be farmed by the Koths' children, Brett and Ann-Marie.
+The Koth family's Mokelumne Glen Vineyards continue to be farmed by the Koths' children, Brett and Ann-Marie.
 Wines made from the most well (and unsuspectedly) adapted cultivars — particularly Kerner, Bacchus, Gewürztraminer, Riesling, Dornfelder, Blaufränkisch and Zweigelt — were produced and bottled by the Koth family under their own label in the early 2000s.
 Correctly predicting a growing demand for higher acid whites, in recent years the Koths have also been cultivating a small block of the Austrian grape, Grüner Veltliner.
-Since 2010 all the grapes have been going to handcraft producers such as Sonoma County's David Ramey, Lodi's Markus Wine Co. and up to a dozen more small wineries each year.
+Since 2010 all the grapes have been going to handcraft producers such as Sonoma County's David Ramey, Lodi's Markus Wine Co., and up to a dozen more small wineries each year.

 Richard "Rip" Ripken (1945-2020)